ansys/pymapdl/doc/source/getting_started/macos.rst

 Launch MAPDL on MacOS
 =====================

-If you do not have an MAPDL docker image, you can create one in a linux machine using the instructions given in :ref:`ref_make_container`.
+If you do not have an MAPDL docker image, you can create one in a Linux machine using the instructions given in :ref:`ref_make_container`.